phunck/evoname/README.md

 - [x] Statistical & Feature Primitives
 - [x] **Experiment**: LLM-assisted Mutation (Ollama/Qwen)

-## 🧪 Experimental: LLM-assisted Mutation
+## 🧪 Experimental: LLM-assisted Mutation (PAUSED)
-We have integrated a local LLM (via Ollama) to intelligently repair/mutate individuals that fail on specific "Hall of Shame" examples.
+We have integrated a local LLM (via Ollama) to intelligently repair/mutate individuals. **Note: This feature is currently PAUSED until further notice.**

 **How it works:**
 *   **Trigger:** Dynamic chance (0-5%) ONLY during migration generations (to save time).